 Are you the owner of a German Shepherd?
 If so, you’re lucky.
 You have one of the most intelligent, trainable, and loyal dogs known to man.
-However, they are one of the several large-breed dogs, along with Golden Retrievers, that are prone to debilitating hip problems like hip dysplasia and degenerative myelopathy (DM).
+However, they are one of the several large-breed dogs, along with Golden Retrievers, that are prone to debilitating hip problems.

-Left unaddressed, hip dysplasia in dogs can cause pain, discomfort, and shorten your pup’s lifespan.
-However, if you are aware of these issues and know what symptoms to look out for, you can take both preventative measures like hip and joint supplements for dogs or curative measures like surgery.
+Left unaddressed, hip problems in dogs can cause discomfort and shorten your pup’s lifespan.
+However, if you are aware of these issues and know what symptoms to look out for, you can take both preventative measures like hip and joint supplements for dogs.
 So, read on to find out more about common hip problems in German Shepherds and arm yourself with the knowledge that could mitigate the chances of these problems developing.

 Hip Problems in German Shepherds: Everything You Need to Know